A one-person AI tooling studio

 Workshop and garden scene suggesting a thoughtful studio environment for building and writing

-Open the German Garden
+Open the English Garden

 What's growing here